-In April 2015, as part of the proposal for the University to move its Law School to the building, the developer submitted a ‘change of use’ application to the city council that included detailed architectural drawings featuring a secondary fire escape to cope with the anticipated numbers of students using the building.
+In April 2015, as part of the proposal for the University to move its Law School to the building, the developer submitted a ‘change of use’ application to the city council that included detailed architectural drawings featuring a fire escape to cope with the anticipated numbers of students using the building.
 That fire escape was never built.
 On 23rd April 2017, under a Freedom of Information (FOI) request lodged by the Derbyshire Independent, Derby City Council was asked for sight of any references to the planning and building control requirements for fire escapes for the six storey building.
 The city council responded on 23rd May 2017 stating, “Information not held – this is because Planning does not require fire safety or fire escapes.”

 On 15th June 2017, the day after the Grenfall Tower fire and well after the FOI request deadline, the city council sent a ‘Response 2’ email that included the statement: “Fire Safety requirements are set by Building Control requiring compliance with Part B of the Building Regulations 2000.”
 Significantly, the city council’s FOI response made no mention of the 2015 ‘change of use’ planning application which can be found here.
 On 20th June 2017, the Derbyshire Independent reported here that the fire escape staircase featured in the ‘change of use’ application had not been built but that the building still received approval from Derby City Council.

 Local media reports during 2015 confirm that the University imposed a tight deadline on negotiations for the building’s lease and that the city council put together a special team to clear the planning application to meet that deadline.
-It is now evidenced that, after moving into the building in September 2015, the University moved to full occupancy of One Friar Gate Square in January 2016, without the secondary fire escape.
+It is now evidenced that, after moving into the building in September 2015, the University moved to full occupancy of One Friar Gate Square in January 2016, without the fire escape.

 The questions are: